 Now that the monster is fully awake, it’s going to be awfully hard to put him back to sleep.

-Tags: 2012 NBA Finals 2012 NBA Finals MVP Chris Bosh Cinderella Cleveland Cavaliers Dwyane Wade ESPN Facebook Featured First Take Lebron James LeBron James Is The 2012 NBA Finals MVP Magic Johnson Miami Heat Popular Skip Bayless South Beach
+Tags: 2012 NBA Finals 2012 NBA Finals MVP Chris Bosh Cinderella Cleveland Cavaliers Dwyane Wade ESPN Facebook First Take Lebron James LeBron James Is The 2012 NBA Finals MVP Magic Johnson Miami Heat Skip Bayless South Beach